beebotte/bbt_node/README.md

 A simple example of writing/reading data to/from a resource.

-Remember, Beebotte resource description uses a three levels hierarchy:
+Remember, Beebotte resource description uses a two levels hierarchy:
-  - Device: physical or virtual connected object (an application, an arduino, a coffee machine, etc) providing some services
+  - Channel: physical or virtual connected object (an application, an arduino, a coffee machine, etc) providing some resources
-  - Service: belongs to a device and offers specific service like sensing data
   - Resource: most elementary part of Beebotte, this is the actual data source (temperature from a domotics sensor)

 an example can be a smart home device including multiple sensors (humidity, temperature: i.e. services) offering a number of resources (humidity rate , temperature, high temperature alert, etc.)